Osteomyelitis in Children

 Treatment will depend on your child’s symptoms, age, and general

 health.
-It will also depend on how severe the condition is.
+It will also depend on the bacteria causing it and how severe the condition

 Your child will likely be treated

-by 1 or more specialists.
+by specialists.
 They will be given antibiotics.
-These will first be given
+These will first be given through

-through an IV (intravenous) line into a vein.
-Your child will have IV medicines for
+(intravenous) line into a vein.
+Your child will have IV medicines for at least a few

-least a few days.
-In some cases this is done for a few weeks.
-This is often followed
+days.
+In some cases, this is done for a few weeks.
+This is often followed by several

-several weeks of antibiotics taken by mouth (oral).
-Other treatment will be given
+weeks of antibiotics taken by mouth (oral).
+Other treatments will be given to ease

-ease pain.
+pain or manage fever.
 Surgery to remove infected tissue may be done.
-But this is rare for
+But this is rare

 Complications